Wollondilly Shire Council is committed to road safety and keeping the community safe.

 For further information, please contact Council's Road Safety Officer on 4677 1100.

-Supervising / Parent Workshop
+Supervising a Learner Driver / Parent Workshop

 'Helping Learner Drivers Become Safer Drivers Workshop'

-• Supervising learner drivers
+• Supervising a learner driver

 • Completing the Learner driver log book